zhaoquanshengchina/getMonthlyEcommerceSales/README.md

 * Each eCommerce platform exports their sales in a different way and has it's own pros/cons when assessing.
     - Amazon/Walmart allow export of all sales in 30/60/90 day incriments (across months)
     - Ebay allows for scheduled export within a **range** of dates.
 Dates often times different from Amazon/Walmart, above.
+      * eBay exports also has duplicate line item entries when one order consists of multiple items. (archaic)
     - ie: Shipstation records true shipping cost, whereas other marketplaces have 'Free Shipping' recorded.
 * Total sales 'GUI' metrics aren't always reliable, sometimes are too general and/or don't offer filtering of sales by product/sku.